AmandaFrisk/Habit-Looping/README.md

 The current application allows users to register and gain access to a shared database with a list of habits.
 Users can view, edit, add and delete habits from the list.

+The application is deployed through Heroku and can be accessed here: https://habit-looping-app.herokuapp.com/

 Forthcoming Features:

 Individual database rather than shared. |